 - 1. 60 Day Notification of UWMP Review and Adoption Hearing - 2.
 Certificate of Publication of the Legal Notice of Public Hearing - i.
-The Times-Standard - ii.
-Mad River Union - iii.
-North Coast Journal Inc. - 3.
-District's Board Agenda Item to Conduct Public Hearing for the District's 2015 UWMP - 4.
-Board Resolution Adopting the District's 2015 UWMP (Resolution No. 2016-06) - 5.
+The Times-Standard - 3.
+District's Board Agenda Item to Conduct Public Hearing for the District's 2020 UWMP - 4.
+Board Resolution Adopting the District's 2020 UWMP (Resolution No. 2021-11) - 5.
 Proof of Plan Submittal to DWR and other agencies - 6.
 Documentation showing that Adopted UWMP was available for public review - 7.
-Sample 2015 UWMP Municipal Work Group Meeting Agenda and Attendance (Sample Meeting from April 2016) - 8.
+Sample 2020 UWMP Municipal Work Group Meeting Agenda and Attendance (Sample Meeting from March and April 2021) - 8.
 Notification of Public Hearing to Agencies with Land Use Planning Authority and the District's Municipal Customers